Relintai/pandemonium_engine_docs/usage/animation/playing_videos.md

 Playback limitations
 --------------------

-There are several limitations with the current implementation of video playback in Godot:
+There are several limitations with the current implementation of video playback in Pandemonium:

 - Seeking a video to a certain point is not supported.
 - Changing playback speed is not supported.
 VideoPlayer also won't follow